-Gravelmap is a pretty simple service.
-Here's a quick overview.
+Gravelmap is a pretty straightforward service.
+Here’s a quick overview.

 Browsing the Map

-The map is powered by Google Maps and is navigated in the same way.
+The map works just like most other map interfaces.
 Click and drag to pan the map, and use the scroll wheel to zoom in and out.

 Click on Map Search in the header to jump to any location on the map.

 We’ve written this simple set of guidelines to help you make your routes as great as possible.
 Please give them a quick read!

 Keep routes simple.
 While it’s okay to create a route for a complete 50-mile ride, please only do so if most of the entire ride is on gravel.
 Routes should typically be limited to a few roads or less, which makes it easier to organize and add details to individual sections of a larger ride.
 If you want to map out a 100-mile mega-ride, that’s great — but you might be better off doing it in several smaller portions.

 Add routes that you know firsthand.
 Gravelmap is useful because the routes on the site are added by people and can be trusted.
 As such, unless you are confident that the route you’re adding is accessible, try to avoid adding routes that you haven’t traversed yourself.
 Remote roads, such as logging roads, are especially important in this regard — the road existing on the map doesn’t necessarily mean it is accessible.